iLert/docs/integrations/kubernetes.md

 ###  <a id="create-action-sequences"></a>

 Finished!
-Your Kubernetes alerts will now create incidents in iLert.
+Your Kubernetes alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as an alert has been resolved in ilert-kube-agent, the associated incident in iLert will be resolved automatically.
+Yes, as soon as an alert has been resolved in ilert-kube-agent, the associated alert in iLert will be resolved automatically.

 **Can I connect multiple Kuberenetes namespaces with multiple alert sources from iLert?**